Chapter 34: Between Fire and Ash

 Except that lie no longer held the power it once did.

-She turned her head slightly, just enough to see him in her periphery.
-His dark eyes were waiting, patient yet intense.
+She turned her head slightly, just enough to catch him in her periphery.
+His dark eyes burned with something unreadable, something dangerous.

 Seraphina exhaled.
 "I don't trust you."